opentestmodeling/che-theia/CONTRIBUTING.md

 Developer workflow:

 1. Start the workspace with the devfile, it is cloning Theia and the che-theia plugins.
-2. Setup Theia sources to include Che-theia extension thanks to `che:theia init` command (Che-theia dev container)
+2. Setup Theia sources to include Che-theia extension thanks to `che-theia init` command (Che-theia dev container)
 3. ….. [ Code on theia or che-theia extension ]
 4. Build che-theia (theia + che-theia extensions) (Che-theia dev container)
 5. …...[ Code on the a plugin project ]